 As a country we have now all been through the level 4 lockdown in our efforts to contain the spread of Covid-19.
 We can all be proud individually and collectively as a country that at the time of writing, we appear to have come through relatively unscathed compared to many other countries.

 Anecdotally Covid-19 has seen an increase in the number of consumers concerned about food safety and their reluctance to purchase fruit and produce sold individually.
 Concerns about multiple human handling throughout the supply chain and in store may lead to a resurgence of demand for pre-packed product as opposed to loose pick and pack yourself.

-Pre Covid-19 we were all talking about sustainability and how we can deliver more environmentally sustainable packaging solutions and whilst this is still very much topical it remains to be seen if it takes a back seat to meeting consumer food safety concerns.
+Pre Covid-19 we were all talking about sustainability and how we can deliver more sustainable fruit, vegetable, and produce packaging solutions and whilst this is still very much topical it remains to be seen if it takes a back seat to meeting consumer food safety concerns.

 Our team here at Jenkins Freshpac can talk you through our range of options and solutions that deliver pack formats to give the end consumer peace of mind around not only food safety but also sustainability.